 Today Kirov Central Park is a dynamically developing cultural and recreational space, suitable for audiences of different age groups and interests.

-Every Wednesday takes place concerts series called "Yelagin’s evenings" in the Oval Hall of Yelagin palace.
+takes place in the Fraulein Building.
 There you can hear the music of all styles - from classical to jazz, from folk to tango, from medieval to avant-garde.

 In hot day it’s excellent see the park from a new perspective - from the water surface of ponds, surrounding the whole island.
 For guests of the park there is a hire of boats and catamarans.